bookworm/nooku_breakdown/notes/notes.md

 # Misc

-It seems like everything in `http/` deadsl with the request/response headers.
+It seems like everything in `http/` deals with the request/response headers.
 Mapping them to something meaningful.
-Request/Controller classes is where the actuall http shit really happens.
+Request/Controller classes is where the actual http shit really happens.
 It seems there is concept of response classes, these are the controllers.

-Whats up with all those empty exception classes?
+## Whats up with all those empty exception classes?

 ```php
 class KHttpException extends KException {}
 ```

 Curious.
 Maybe it just makes the code clearer so instead of throwing a general exception you knwo its an `KHttpException` ?
 Also could just be abstraction in case specific exception types need new features; no changing of code necessary in the future.

+## KLoader

-`KLoader` operates like a very simplified version of the factory.
+It operates like a very simplified version of the factory.
 Its how Koowa is loaded in the (in plugins/system/koowa.php) first place:

 ```php